random-geek/MapEditr/Manual.md

 Usage: `clone --p1 x y z --p2 x y z --offset x y z`

-Clone (copy) a given area to a new location.
+Clone (copy) the contents of an area to a new location.

 Arguments: